HI-Bio

 Acquisition in 2015

-Convergence Pharmaceuticals is an independent biotechnology company established in October 2010 after acquiring specific neuroscience clinical assets from GlaxoSmithKline.
-The company specializes in the development of innovative analgesics, focusing on small molecule sodium channel blockers designed to address neuropathic pain.
-Its pipeline includes differentiated clinical-stage compounds that target key points in chronic pain signaling through the modulation of specific ion channels, aiming to achieve favorable efficacy, responder rates, and side effect profiles.
+Convergence Pharmaceuticals is an independent biotechnology company established in October 2010, following the acquisition of neuroscience clinical assets from GlaxoSmithKline.
+The company specializes in the development of novel analgesics, focusing on creating small molecule sodium channel blockers that are designed to effectively treat neuropathic pain.
+Convergence Pharmaceuticals is committed to developing differentiated clinical-stage compounds that target key points in chronic pain signaling by modulating specific ion channels.
+Its innovative approach aims to achieve commercially attractive efficacy, responder rates, and side effect profiles, positioning the company as a notable player in the analgesic market.

 True North Therapeutics